SarojGop/Stock-Prediction-Machine-Learning-Algorithm-/README.md

 new.packages <- list.of.packages[!(list.of.packages %in% installed.packages()[,"Package"])]
 if(length(new.packages)) install.packages(new.packages)

-# loads packages -->
+ loads packages -->
 lapply(list.of.packages, require, character.only = TRUE)

 # The system should have tensorflow for the keras Package

-# To predict Stock the from_data in line 119 and to_data line 121 and days_FC  in line 123 need to change accordingly
+# To predict Stock using the program
+the from_data in line 119 and to_data line 121 and days_FC  in line 123 need to change accordingly
 from _data = "staring date for data" to_data = "end date for data"
 days_FC = " number of days to forecast"